econnet/econ/econ-1.0.rst

 Folders that do not depend on product version are kept in a separate "unversioned" git branch: e.g. financing and marketing.
+A separate repo is also possible, but has less cohesion.

 An example layout could look like this::